 Upon the call of the chair.

-Agendas will be posted to the committee website in advance of each meeting.
+Agendas shall be posted to the committee website in advance of each meeting.

 These bylaws, the Western Nevada College Bylaws, and the Nevada System of Higher Education Code shall govern the committee’s activities.

 Robert’s Rules of Order shall be the authority in all matters not covered by the bylaws.